yext/studio/docs/developer/components.md

 Each component file is expected to export exactly one functional React component.

-The component must be the default export. for instance `Banner.tsx` would export a function named `Banner`.
+The component must be the default export.
+(Currently we technically support named exports, however this will likely be removed in the future)
-Note that React itself requires components to start with a capital letter.

 Besides that, the only other restriction to a component file is that any required props should have defaults provided for them via an `initialProps` export.
 Otherwise when an Admin adds the component to the page no value will be provided for the prop despite it being required.